 The following checklist is for international pharmacy graduates who have started the documentation evaluation process with the Pharmacy Examining Board of Canada (PEBC), prior to August 20, 2014.

-The College will process a maximum of five applications each month from international pharmacy graduates (IPGs).
+The College of Pharmacists of Manitoba (College) will process a maximum of five applications for a pharmacist licence each month from IPGs.
 Complete applications will be processed in the order they are received.
 If your application cannot be processed in the month it was received, the College will email you to confirm the month your application will be processed.

 Your application may be processed earlier if:

 - you have made arrangements with a licensed pharmacist to serve as your preceptor;

 - the preceptor has an available position; and,